Cyprinus carpio / Cyprinus rubrofuscus

 General description

-Ornamental strain of common carp, up to 70 cm long.
-Has variable colouring and often a blotchy pattern which can include black, red, orange, white and gold.
-Distinguished by pair of barbels.
+Koi carp are an ornamental strain of common carp, up to 70 cm long.
+It has variable colouring and often a blotchy pattern, which can include black, red, orange, white and gold - distinguished by a pair of barbels.
+Amur carp have also been found in New Zealand and look the same as koi carp.

 What you need to know